Charlie's Colorforms City

-Charlie's Colorforms City is a children's streaming television series created by Angela Santomero, based on Colorforms, and presented by Tyler Maxwell.
+Charlie's Colorforms City is a children's television series created by Angela Santomero, based on Colorforms, and presented by Tyler Maxwell.
 The show educates children about colors, shapes, and size; the show is co-produced for Netflix by 9 Story USA and IoM Media Ventures (formerly DHX Studios Halifax).
-The series premiered on Netflix on March 22, 2019, with Season 1 consisting of 13 episodes.
-Several new episodes (marketed as 3 additional seasons) were released on November 30, 2021.
+The series premiered on Netflix on March 22, 2019, with season 1 consisting of 13 episodes.
+Several new episodes (marketed as three additional seasons) were released on November 30, 2021.
 Another 11 episodes (marketed as 2 seasons) were released on June 13, 2022.